theJasonFan/jf.zsh-theme/README.md

 forcefully disable or enable the functionality by setting the variable `DRACULA_GIT_NOLOCK` to 0 or 1, respectively.

-## Team
+## Acknowldgements

-This theme is maintained by the following person(s) and a bunch of [awesome contributors](https://github.com/dracula/zsh/graphs/contributors).
+The original dracula theme was maintained by the following person(s) and a bunch of [awesome contributors](https://github.com/dracula/zsh/graphs/contributors).

 [![Aidan Williams](https://avatars0.githubusercontent.com/u/30708886?s=70)](https://github.com/AGitBoy) |
 --- | ---